gebodal/annodoc/index.md

 </div>

 Please include these relations wherever possible, as they are prone to linguistic ambiguity - especially in the cases where there are multiple objects referenced in the same text.

+You may encounter situations in which a single instance of a ParameterName/ParameterSymbol is used to refer to measurements of multiple objects, as in the following:

+EXAMPLE

+In such cases, you may create a property relation from the Object to the specific MeasuredValue/Constraint, along with the Measurement relation from the ParameterName/ParameterSymbol to the MeasuredValue/Constraint.

 #### Confidence